NEPA: The Nigerian Big Brother

 If you think that the eras are done, you are very wrong.
 Generators would always have a special place in our hearts but we are gradually moving on.

 Say hello to the era of Solar Energy.
 This should have been the starting point of our energy reforms, honestly, being that in Nigeria, sun is something that we have enough of.
 There is rarely an organization building that doesn’t have a solar panel and inverter now.
-It is gradually worming its place into our homes.
+It is gradually worming and warming its place into our homes.

 Nigerians found this very useful in these times because of the high price of fuel and diesel which make it hard to maintain the generators.
 Even though the purchase and installation of this system is expensive, Nigerians have decided to just “close eye and buy it,” because it is a lasting solution.
 Nevertheless, generators are still a constant in many homes, even the ones with the solar panels.